Kingson4Wu/ForgeFlow/README.md

 ForgeFlow's core design philosophy is to allow users to customize rules according to different project requirements.

+#### CLI Type Specific Rules

+ForgeFlow now supports CLI type specific default rules.
+Different AI CLI tools may have different error patterns and behaviors, so ForgeFlow provides specific default rules for each supported CLI type:

+1. **Gemini CLI**: Rules specific to Google's Gemini CLI
+2. **Codex CLI**: Rules specific to OpenAI's Codex CLI
+3. **Claude Code CLI**: Rules specific to Anthropic's Claude Code CLI

+These default rules handle common error patterns and recovery strategies for each CLI type.
+You can specify the CLI type using the `--cli-type` parameter when running ForgeFlow.

 #### Creating Custom Rule Files

 To create custom rules, you need to implement the following components: